 Way back in the ’80s, if you wanted to go check out a new restaurant or hair salon, you had to pull out the phone book and look up the business’ address.
 If you were lucky, you knew the general area where the business was.
 If not, you had to get out a map or call and get street by street directions to write down.
 Then, of course, if the business was closed for renovations or due to a holiday, there was no way you would know until you drove up to the location.
 I lived it, and yes, it was rough.

 Inbound Marketing Blog

-Running your business in 2018 requires a bit of understanding of technology.
-Even the least technical jobs, such as lawn care professionals, are sporting smartphones to check email, talk to staff and connect with clients.
+There is no single business that doesn't require a bit of understanding of technology in this day and age.
+Even the least technical professionals are sporting smartphones or alternate mobile devices to check email, talk to staff and connect with clients.

 The challenge is that technology can be a bit unnerving for some business owners.
 It’s not unnerving because it’s technology, per se.
 It’s unnerving because of the need to understand, yet again, something new.

-Let me suggest that technology is only a tool.
-It’s no different than a hammer or drill except it’s a tool that solves a different problem.
-Until we understand that the technology we use is meant to solve a specific problem, we’ll continue to focus on how hard it is to integrate technology into our business and marketing efforts.
+Think of it this way- Technology helps us solve problems and improve our processes the same way any other tool would.
+Until we understand that the technology we use is meant to solve problems, we’ll continue to focus on how hard it is to integrate technology into our business and marketing efforts.

 A trending term right now in the business world is "martech."
 Maybe you've heard of it, but for the sake of those who haven't, martech is the blending of marketing and technology.
 Every company has at least a smidge of this happening within their walls, whether they realize it or not.
 It's a thing of beauty.
 Let's explore a few examples of martech to give you a clearer idea of it in action.